pboling/debug_logging/README.md

   config.add_invocation_id = true # identify a method call uniquely in a log, pass a proc for colorization, e.g. ->(colorized_string) { colorized_string.light_black }
   config.ellipsis = ' ✂️ …'.freeze
-  config.mark_scope_exit = true # Only has an effect if benchmarking is off, since benchmarking always marks the scope exit end
+  config.mark_scope_exit = true # Only has an effect if benchmarking is off, since benchmarking always marks the scope exit config.add_payload = false # or a proc which will be called to print the payload config.payload_max_length = 1000 end
 ```